kr4ster/merchant-sdk-dotnet/PayPalMerchantSDK/README.md

    To use the SDK in your application, you must

    * Get the PayPalMerchantSDK dll via NuGet or from the download bundle and add references to the PayPalMerchantSDK and PayPalCoreSDK libraries.
+   * Additionally, if you want to use third party permissioning in your app, add a reference to the PayPalPermissionsSDK library.
    * Configure your app as detailed in the configuration section below.

 ## SDK Configuration